singularityhub/stools/README.md

 $ docker exec -it clair-scanner sclair singularity-images_latest.sif
 ```

 By default, reports are printed to stdout.
-Saving reports as JSON by using the `--report` option followed by a path to a exisitng directory.
+Save reports as JSON files by using the `--report` option followed by a path to a exisitng directory.
 Reports will not be printed to stdout if `--report` is used.
 An example JSON report can be found in the [reports](reports) folder.

 ```bash
 $ docker exec -it clair-scanner sclair singularity-images_latest.sif --report /code/reports